 The logic of this code is clear:

-1. {% pageDetail pageContent with name="Content" id="1" render=true %}This line of code will retrieve a single page with ID 1 from the database.ContentField content.render=trueIt plays a crucial role here, indicating to the internal processor of the security CMS that it should convert the Markdown content to HTML before passing it to the variable.pageContentBefore the variable, it should be converted to HTML.
+1. {% pageDetail pageContent with name="Content" id="1" render=true %}This line of code will retrieve the content of the single page with ID 1 from the database.ContentField content.render=trueIt plays a key role, indicating the internal processor of Anqie CMS to convert Markdown content into HTML before passing the variable.pageContentVariable before, convert it into HTML.

-This way, your Markdown content can be displayed on the page in HTML format.
+In this way, your Markdown content can be displayed on the page in HTML form.

-Assuming you have a single page, with a custom field namedintroductionIt contains a brief introduction in Markdown format.
+Assuming you have a single-page application, there is a custom field calledintroductionIt stores a Markdown-formatted introduction.
 You can handle it like this:

 {# 获取单页面的自定义字段内容,此时pageIntroduction变量中是原始Markdown文本 #}